-A Little-Known, Second Mueller Report Will Be Made Public, Here’s What It Might Say
+A Little-Known, Second Mueller Report Will Be Made Public: Here’s What It Might Say

 While Mueller has not been closely supervised by the Justice Department, according to Politico, any major move in his investigation — such as subpoenas or indictments — would have required approval from Deputy Attorney General Rod Rosenstein, followed by Acting Attorney General Matthew Whitaker, and now Barr.

-Any requests made by Mueller that were refused by his higher-ups could then be pursued by congressional investigators, or other prosecutors, such as the federal prosecutors in the Southern District of New York who are already, as The Daily Beast reports, reportedly conducting wide-ranging investigations into areas of Trump’s businesses not covered by Mueller’s mandate, which was limited to coordination by the Trump campaign with Russia in the 2016 presidential election.
+Any requests made by Mueller that were refused by his higher-ups could then be pursued by congressional investigators, or other prosecutors, such as the federal prosecutors in the Southern District of New York.
+These prosecutors are already, as The Daily Beast reports, purportedly conducting wide-ranging investigations into areas of Trump’s businesses not covered by Mueller’s mandate, which was limited to coordination by the Trump campaign with Russia in the 2016 presidential election.